Rules & Regulations

 5. It is the responsibility of the competitor to ensure the eligibility of the class and repertoire.
 It is not the responsibility of The Board to do so.
 Acceptance of the registration form and / or entry fees by The Board, does not automatically ensure accuracy or eligibility.
 Competitors who enter an incorrect class or section may be disqualified from consideration for Scholarships.

-8. Entries with all fees and application materials must be received by The Festival no later than the above deadline.
+8. Entries, along with all fees and application materials must be received by The Festival no later than the above deadline.
 No late entries will be considered.

 10. The Board is not responsible for incomplete entries, lack of payment or for last minute entries that encounter Internet problems.